Seteco/Somorrostro/Performance-monitoring,-scaled-properly.md

 Well... there is something wrong in this approach!
 Can you see it?

-Let's check the netdata approach:
+Let's see the netdata approach:

 1. Data collection happens **per second**.
+This allows true real-time performance monitoring.

 2. **Thousands of metrics** per server and application are collected, **every single second**.
+The number of metrics collected is not a problem.

 3. Data do not leave the server they are collected.
+Data are not centralized, so the need for a huge central place that will process and store gazillions of data is not needed.

    > Ok, I hear a few of you complaining already - you will find out... patience...